 - Connecting you to campus and community resources that support your educational goals

-- Training you to use assistive technology that helps you manage your course work
+- Introducing you to assistive technology that supports your academic goals

 - Facilitating your communication with faculty about your learning needs

 We encourage any student who had a 504 plan or an Individualized Educational Plan (IEP), or who participated in special education services, to consider registering with the COD.
 Additionally, we encourage anyone with a documented disability who did not participate in special education services to contact us.
 Even if you don't think you'll need accommodations to participate fully in your academic program, we suggest connecting with us as an additional resource.

 When Should I Begin Registering with the COD?

 We encourage students to begin their registration with the COD as soon as possible after applying to the College or determining a need for accommodations.
 After the student has submitted information, it can take up to six weeks to review the information and schedule an appointment, depending on the time of year.